Aftermath of the Falklands War: Logistics

 The logistical capability of the UK armed forces was stretched to the limit in order to mount an amphibious operation so far from a land base, in mountainous islands with few roads.
 After the war much work was done to improve both the logistical and amphibious capability of the Royal Navy.
 Task force commander Rear Admiral Sir Sandy Woodward referred to the conflict as "a lot closer run than many would care to believe", reflecting the naval and military belief that few people understood—or understand—the extent to which the logistical dimension made the war a difficult operation for the UK.

+Royal Navy communication was hindered during the conflict due to misinterpretation and lack of clear Rules of Engagement(ROE) which had to be forwarded from the Ministry of Defense to the Prime Minister in order to establish clear orders.
+When the British Navy was engaged with two Argentine Navy forces using a pincer tactic, Admiral Woodward who was in charge of the Royal Navy during the conflict, bypassed the delays in getting the ROE changed by ordering the British nuclear submarine, Conqueror, to fire on the oncoming Argentine naval vessels with his permission.
+The admiral's judgement call highlighted the flaws in the ROE approval process and would improve British communications.

 The ships of the task force could only remain on station for a limited time in the worsening southern hemisphere winter.
 With such a high proportion of the Royal Navy's surface fleet engaged, or lost in combat, there were few units available for northbound traffic.
 At the core of the fleet, Invincible could possibly have been replaced by the hastily prepared Illustrious or the loaned USS Iwo Jima (LPH-2), but there was no replacement available for Hermes, the larger of the two British carriers.
 Woodward's strategy, therefore, required the land war to be won before Hermes, in particular, succumbed to the harsh environment.
 Woodward called the operation "a damned close-run thing", quoting the Duke of Wellington after the Battle of Waterloo.